digitalrebar/doc/deployment/external-services.rst

 | The Digital Rebar System can be configured to utilize external (not
 installed or managed by Digital Rebar) services.
-| These configurations are made in the following file
+| These configurations are made in the following file:
 /opt/digitalrebar/core/rebar-config.sh and must be made *PRIOR* to running production.sh to install the system.
 Users can configure any combination of of these services.